 The cathode resistor in a typical triode preamp is bypassed with a large capacitor to eliminate a form of negative feedback known as cathode degeneration.
 This substantially increases gain.

-When the capacitor is large enough, it acts as a short circuit for audio frequencies, eliminating the negative feedback, but as an open circuit for DC, thereby maintaining DC grid bias.
-Treble boosts can be introduced by using a lower capacitor value, one that acts as a short circuit for high frequencies but allows negative feedback to attenuate bass.
+When the capacitor is large enough, it acts as a short circuit for audio frequencies, eliminating the negative feedback, but is an open circuit for DC, thereby maintaining DC grid bias.
+Treble boost can be introduced by using a lower capacitor value, one that acts as a short circuit for high frequencies but allows negative feedback to attenuate bass.
 This technique is often used for the preamp's bright channel.